act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 ## Assumptions

-* This rule assumes that the purpose of the links for links with identical link texts would not be ambiguous to users in general, which is the exception mentioned in [Understanding Success Criterion 2.4.9: Link Purpose (Link Only)](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-link-only.html).
+* This rule assumes that the purpose of the links for links with identical link texts would not be ambiguous to users in general.

 ## Accessibility support